staceystantonhowes/ai-prompt-injection-lab/hacker-roleplay-bypass.md

 - Add pattern matching for prompts that begin with “pretend,” “imagine,” “as a character,” or similar roleplay cues — especially when followed by unsafe tasks.
 - Reduce helpfulness boost in fictional tone prompts involving sensitive topics.

 **Why it works**: Attackers use fiction and characters as a smokescreen to bypass filters.
 LLMs must treat all instructions equally, regardless of context framing.
+## ⚠️ Threat Model

+- **Attacker Type**: Bypasser using fictional or roleplay framing
+- **Motivation**: Evade restrictions by embedding harmful tasks inside a pretend scenario
+- **Target**: Instruction interpretation and persona switching logic
+- **Model Weakness**: Overprioritizes helpfulness within fictional contexts; may lower filter strictness
+- **Risk Level**: High